-On the occasion of the twentieth anniversary of the adoption of the Aarhus Convention, the meeting featured a special segment during which delegates heard testimonies by former and present Chairs of different bodies of the Convention, representatives of Governments, non-governmental organizations, academia and other experts, who played an important role in promoting the Convention.
+On the occasion of the twentieth anniversary of the adoption of the Aarhus Convention, the Twenty-second meeting of the Working Group of the Parties featured a special segment during which delegates heard testimonies by former and present Chairs of different bodies of the Convention, representatives of Governments, non-governmental organizations, academia and other experts, who played an important role in promoting the Convention.
 Moreover, youth was invited to discuss with delegates how they considered Aarhus rights help them to create a sustainable future.
 Parties and different stakeholders were also given opportunity to network and explored potential areas for matching needs with the available expertise.
 In addition, Parties and stakeholders were invited to contribute to several communication activities that were planned to mark the Anniversary.

 The detailed programme for the Anniversary Segment and other material is available on the meeting web page. (please see tab below).

 Prior to the meeting of the Working Group of the Parties a special Anniversary Event to celebrate the 20 years of the adoption of the Aarhus Convention was held in Rome on 15-16 May 2018.
 The Rome Anniversary Event was organized by Italy in cooperation with the secretariat of the Aarhus Convention and European Environmental Bureau.
 The Event provided the first opportunity to look back at the time when the Aarhus Convention was negotiated as to reflect the main challenges and to debate the present critical issues and the way forward.
 The meeting was unique in its format, as it allowed Parties, NGOs and other stakeholders to share their views in an open and rather informal way (see programme of event).
 The outcomes of the Event were brought to the discussion at the 22nd meeting of the Working Group of the Parties (Geneva, 19-21 June 2018), in particular in the context of reviewing the role of the Convention in furthering SDGs and its use by Youth.